 As a more advanced technique, you can use sponsored posts or some other form of paid promotion.
 If you go down this road, it is a good idea to make a landing page so that all of that traffic leads (no pun intended :)) to that specific landing page.

 The last thing you can do is what we like to call indirect promotion.
 If you have some content in which you included your lead magnets, you can go and promote that content.
 Every visitor that comes and checks it out will also see your lead magnet.

 Don’t Forget To Test, Analyze & Adapt!

 Making high-converting lead magnets is challenging.
-Sometimes, just a minuscule thing like the font you chose or the colour you used can have an impact on the conversion rate.
+Sometimes, just a minuscule thing like the font you chose or the color you used can have an impact on the conversion rate.

 That’s why it is always recommended to make a few versions of your landing pages and pop-us and do some split testing.
-When you have a firm grasp on which headlines, call to actions, colour combinations etc. work best, you can make the final version and use it to attract a bunch of new leads.
+When you have a firm grasp on which headlines, call-to-actions, color combinations, etc. work best, you can make the final version and use it to attract a bunch of new leads.